Tezigudo/Card_game/README.md

 ---
 ** NOTE **

 screen here is the full screen but real canvas size is 600 x 420.
-So, the picture above is look so disproportionateใ
+So, the picture above is look so disproportionate

 ---